 Indeed, this is exactly what remouillage is: a rewetting or remoistening of soup bones that have already served their purpose with a previous batch of bone broth or stock (not to be confused with meat stock).

 Despite the fact that my Father’s side of the family is French and I’ve been an avid stock maker for over 10 years, I’d never actually practiced the art of remouillage until a year or so ago.
 It’s not that I hadn’t heard about it before.

 Folks have mentioned to me in the past that they reused soup bones (not using the actual term remouillage), but I’ll admit that this approach seemed at first to be an example of frugality run amok.
 If you’ve simmered bones once, how could resimmering them possibly achieve anything close to the delectable flavor and superior nutrition imparted to soups, sauces, and gravies made with the first batch of bone broth?

-As it turns out, there is always something new to learn with Traditional Cooking, and I am ecstatic that I have finally implemented this age old aspect of French cuisine into my culinary routine.
+As it turns out, there is always something new to learn with Traditional Cooking, and I am ecstatic that I have finally implemented this age old aspect of French cuisine into my culinary routine on a regular basis.

 Better late than never I suppose!